learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 $ # -h is on by default for single file input
 $ grep '1' programming_quotes.txt
 naming things, and off-by-1 errors by Leon Bambrick
-$ # using -h to suppress filename prefix
+$ # using -h to suppress filename prefix for multiple file input
 $ seq 1000 | grep -h -m3 '1' - programming_quotes.txt
 1
 10